Skip Content

 Great Wolf Lodge Sandusky is located in the heart of Lake Erie Shores and Islands, making it a prime choice for families looking to explore Sandusky, Ohio's premier family vacation destination.

 When you book your stay at Great Wolf Lodge Indoor Water Park & Resort Sandusky, OH , discover some of the attractions the area has to offer.
+Continue reading this post to learn more about things to do near Sandusky, Ohio and around Erie County, OH.

 QUICK VIEW